Conviction of baseball's Barry Bonds upheld by U.S. appeals court

 “We are gratified by the court’s decision, and believe justice is served,” said U.S. Attorney Melinda Haag in San Francisco.

-His sentence of two years of probation and 30 days of home confinement had been put on hold pending the appeal of his conviction.
+His sentence of two years of probation and 30 days of home confinement was put on hold pending the appeal of his conviction.
 Bonds’ jury had deadlocked on three perjury counts.

-In a statement posted on his website late on Friday, Bonds said he had instructed his attorneys to ask the court and probation officials to allow him to begin serving his “full sentence and probation immediately.”

-“Meanwhile, I also intend to seek further judicial review of the important legal issues presented by the appeal that was decided today,” he added.

 Dennis Riordan, who argued Bonds’ appeal, did not immediately respond to requests for comment.